Florida gunman killed 4, including mom still holding baby

 Riley immediately ran inside, where authorities heard another round of gunfire, “a woman scream and a baby whimper,” Judd said.

 Officers tried to enter the front of the house, but it was barricaded.
-When they circled to the back, they encountered Riley, who had on full body armor including head and knee coverings and a bulletproof vest.
+When they circled to the back, they encountered Riley, who appeared to have put on full body armor including head and knee coverings and a bulletproof vest.

-Authorities exchanged heavy gunfire, before Riley retreated back into the home, according to the sheriff.
+Authorities exchanged heavy gunfire, with dozens “if not hundreds of rounds” fired, before Riley retreated back into the home, according to the sheriff.

 Everything fell silent, Judd said, until a helicopter unit alerted authorities on the ground that Riley was coming out.
 He had been shot once and was ready to surrender.